worldwise001/worldwise001.github.com/about.md

 ### me

 I am currently a software engineer in privacy engineering (previously mobile security, security infrastructure).
 I used to do privacy research as a graduate student at University of Waterloo, and organize LAN parties as an undergraduate at SIUC.
+Interested in hiring me?
+Check out [my resume](/resume.pdf).

 I like weird experiments and tinkering with strange systems.
 I also like knitting, cooking and painting.
 I sometimes [play (video) games](https://steamcommunity.com/id/worldwise001), and less frequently [stream my gameplay](https://www.twitch.tv/worldwise001).